miyako/4d-plugin-hash/README.md

 * The callback method is called by its method ID.
 If a method name is passed, but a corresponding method is not found, EXECUTE METHOD is used internally.
 This can be useful, for example, if the callback method is a shared component method.

-* The callback method is called in the same process as the plugin function.
+* The callback method is called in the process which called the plugin.